-Lecture handouts are provided in advance on Moodle and in hard copy at the lectures.
+Lecture handouts are provided in advance on Moodle.
 To aid discussion in supervisions, lecturers will provide some questions related to the lecture material, if you and your supervisors wish to use them.
 Your supervisors will be provided with guides to answering these questions.